fsenf/proj.nawdex_analysis/docs/simCloudRadiativeEffect.md

 ### Data Regridding
-For regridding of synsat data, two steps are needed.
+The simulation data will be regridded onto MSG grid for easy analysis and comparison.
+For regridding, two steps are needed.

 1. Model Georeference is input and satellite zenith mask is calculated.
 2. Model grid is mapped to SEVIRI grid.